With some restrictions, PL/Java can be used in parallel queries, from PostgreSQL 9.6, and in some background worker processes.

 To inform the query planner of this trade-off, the value of the PostgreSQL

-configuration variable parallel_setup_cost
+configuration variable parallel_setup_cost should be increased.

 The startup cost can be minimized with attention to the